vlordier/markus/README.md

 It's scraping a stoic quote, asking for mood status, runs through a bunch of questions, done.
 Not storing data anywhere as you can see in the code.

+You can easily modify the questions, never hardcode your AWS credentials.

 Steps:
 1- Get a Telegram token
 Visit the botfather, https://t.me/botfather